Kingxukai/linux/Documentation/driver-api/thermal/intel_dptf.rst

 ``available_uuids`` (RO)
-	A set of UUIDs strings presenting available policies which should be notified to the firmware when the user space can support those policies.
+	A set of UUIDs strings presenting available policies which should be notified to the woke firmware when the user space can support those policies.

 	UUID strings: